Jatin-Goyal-552/rock_paper_scissor/README.md

 # rock_paper_scissor
-<h3>It is a small Deep Learning project to play "rock paper scissor" game.</h3>
+<h3>It is a small Deep Learning project to play "rock paper scissor" game.
+To play the game, user have to place his hand in blue box and have to make sign of any one i.e. rock, paper or scissor.
+Then computer will capture the image of user hand and predict whether it is a rock ,paper or scissor and will give the result accordingly</h3>
 <span>
   <img src="start.png" width="400" title="Starting interface">
 </span>